 Livmarli has no or negligible influence on the ability to drive and use machines.

-The safety profile of maralixibat is based on a pooled analysis of data from a review of 5 clinical studies in patients aged between 1 and 17 (median of 5 years) with ALGS (N=86).
-The median duration of exposure was 2.5 years (range: 1 day to 5.5 years).
-Table 2 presents the adverse reactions reported from this pooled analysis.
+For ALGS, the safety profile of maralixibat is based on a pooled analysis of data from a review of 5 clinical studies in patients (n=86) aged between 1 and 17 (median of 5 years); median duration of exposure was 2.5 years (range: 1 day to 5.5 years).

-Table 2.
-Adverse reactions reported in patients with ALGS:
+Table 3.
+Adverse reactions reported in patients with ALGS and PFIC:

 System organ class | Frequency | Adverse reactions |